Tim Mayotte: Professional career

 During his career, Mayotte won 12 singles titles and one doubles title.
 His career-high singles ranking was world No. 7.
 His final singles title was won in 1989 at Washington DC.
 Mayotte retired from the professional tour in 1992.

 He was hired by the United States Tennis Association (USTA) to serve as a national coach in July 2009.
+"Tennis Magazine" voted him one of Tennis' Heros in 2018 because of his stand on improving the standards of coaching in the United States.

-Mayotte's older brother Chris also played on the international tennis tour for a few seasons.
-Their older brother John was the number one junior player in New England and later one of the top players in the New England Tennis Stars (NETS), a tour started by Ted Hoehn in the late 1970s and 1980s.
+Mayotte was the youngest of a great tennis family that sprung out of Springfield.
+Mayotte's older brother Chris also played on the international tennis tour for a few seasons reaching as high as 80 ATP.
+Their older brother John was the number one junior player in New England and later one of the top players in the New England Tennis Stars (NETS), a tour started by Ted Hoehn in the late 1970s and 1980s..
+Mary Mayotte was a great junior player in New England but sadly played before Title 9 forced colleges to offer scholarships to women.